 \section{Introduction}

 Values and opinions embedded into language models have an impact on the opinions of users interacting with them, and can have a latent persuasion effect~\citep{jackesch-etal-2023}.
 Identifying these values and opinions can thus reveal potential avenues for both improving user experience and mitigating harm.
-Recent works have proposed to evaluate LLM values and opinions using surveys and questionnaires~\citep{arora-etal-2023-probing, durmus2023towards, hwang-etal-2023-aligning,DBLP:journals/corr/abs-2405-13974}, as well as by engaging LLMs in role-playing and adopting the personas of different characters~\cite{argyle2023out}.
+Recent works have proposed to evaluate LLM values and opinions using surveys and questionnaires~\citep{arora-etal-2023-probing, durmus2023towards, hwang-etal-2023-aligning,pistilli-2024-civics}, as well as by engaging LLMs in role-playing and adopting the personas of different characters~\cite{argyle2023out}.
 However, existing approaches suffer from three notable shortcomings.

-First, recent work has shown that the responses of LLMs to survey questions depend highly on the phrasing of the question and the format of the answer~\citep{wang2024my, röttger2024political,motoki2024more}, calling for a more robust evaluation setup for surfacing values embedded in language models.
+First, recent work has shown that the responses of LLMs to survey questions depend highly on the phrasing of the question and the format of the answer~\citep{wang2024my, rottger2024political,motoki2024more}, calling for a more robust evaluation setup for surfacing values embedded in language models.
 Second, when provided with different personas based on demographic characteristics, LLMs can reflect the social and political biases of the respective demographics~\cite{argyle2023out}, highlighting the need for disentangling the opinions embedded into LLMs and their variation when prompted with demographics.
 Such efforts also aid in aligning language models for different populations and cultures and prevent jailbreaking of LLMs~\cite{DBLP:conf/nips/0001HS23}.
 Lastly, these evaluations focus primarily on quantifying stances towards the survey questions, ignoring justifications and explanations for those decisions.
-Revealing biases in such data could further demonstrate latent values and opinions as expressed in plain text.
+Revealing patterns in such data could offer a naturalistic way to express latent values and opinions in LLMs.